 Craft Wood is based at the heart of a 12 hectare woodland.
-Here Craft Wood has a simple wood work area and a budding craft base.
+Here Craft Wood has a simple base.

-The woodland is a mixed conifer/ deciduous planting with a degree of natural regeneration – particularly ash,birch,holly, sycamore and beech.
-The main planting is made up of pines, larch and scattered field maple.
+The woodland is a mixed conifer/ deciduous planting with a degree of natural regeneration – particularly ash,birch,holly, sycamore and a developing under-story of beech.
+The main planting is made up of lodge pole pines.
 The woodland contains several flat areas; overall the site is gently sloping and sheltered in the lee side of the river Amber valley (on the hillside up to Crich) from the predominant south westerly winds.
-There are seasonal wet areas which have an increasingly important role in slowing down the water cycle and a stream (Boggy Brook) that runs along a boundary edge.
+There are seasonal wet areas which have an increasingly important role in slowing down the water cycle.
+There is a stream (Boggy Brook) that runs along a boundary edge.

 The woods contain a valuable open grass habitat that in summer is a haven for butterflies, day time moths and dragon flies.
-There are pair of mating buzzards, long-tailed tits, robins, tree creepers – an occaisional hooting owl.
-Others creatures seen include rabbits, frogs, wood mice, shrews, willow warblers and jays.
-Foxes, wild orchids and deer have also been seen.
+There are pair of mating buzzards, long-tailed tits, robins, tree creepers – an occasional hooting owl.
+Others creatures seen include rabbits, frogs, toads, wood mice, shrews, bats, weasels, willow warblers and jays.
+Foxes, wild orchids and deer have also been spotted.

 The woodland is planted on reclaimed land and is working case case study in re-wilding – nature’s ability to regenerate.
-The site was quarried around the 1950’s. – it was then taken on by DCC and subsequently in-filled and planted as a woodland – and left to it.
+The site was quarried for ganister rock, used to line kilns – around the 1950’s – it was then taken on by Derbyshire County Council and subsequently in-filled and planted as a woodland – and left to it.
 It has turned into something of a sanctuary.

-The aim is to manage the woodland as a sheltered craft project and to enhance the bio-diversity and the sustainability of the site – and to further develop the project as a wider hub to get people active and engaged in looking after and improving our shared living environment.
+The aim is to manage the woodland as a therapeutic and creative project developing positive opportunities for livelihoods and employment – and to develop the social enterprise as a hub to get people active and engaged in co-creating an adventurous, diverse and accessible living forest.